 Day 1: San José.
 You will be picked up at the airport and taken to a nearby hotel for the night.
 The exact hotel depends on availability, but when possible we try to pick hotels with good birding on the grounds, so you can start getting your eye in while you wait for the rest of the group to arrive.

 Day 2: Braullio Carrillo National Park to La Selva.
 Our first morning will be spent in the lower ranges of this enormous national park, birding a forest trail that is about one hour drive from our hotel.
 As this will be our only time in the Caribbean middle elevations, our main targets will be foothill specialties like Lattice-tailed Trogon, Black-headed Nightingale-Thrush, and Streak-crowned Antvireo.
 At this site many species can be found by searching through mixed canopy flocks; while this can be challenging the rewards are great, with birds like Emerald, Black-and-yellow, Blue-and-gold, Speckled, and Carmiol’s Tanagers sometimes found with these flocks along with other species like White-throated Shrike-Tanager, Tawny-capped Euphonia, Spotted Woodcreeper, and Russet Antshrike.
 Of course, we rarely pick up all of these species on every visit, but this is merely a selection of what might be found within the mixed-species flocks.
 Later in the morning, We’ll visit a hummingbird garden; the banks of lilac verbena blooms (Porterweed) attract good numbers of hummingbirds, which are usually easy to view as they forage below eye-level at close range.
 Here, we have a chance of finding the amazing Black-crested Coquette, the striking Snowcap, and, sometimes Bronze-tailed Plumeleteer.
 Other more regularly occurring hummingbirds include Crowned Woodnymph, Green Thorntail, and Violet-headed Hummingbird.
 We’ll stop for lunch at a local restaurant, then drive another hour or so to La Selva Field Station; we’ll stay either in the field station or at a nearby lodge for the next two nights.
 In the afternoon, there should be enough time to begin birding La Selva, picking up some of the regular species around the HQ clearing, which is always active and “birdy”.
 Regulars in this area include Band-backed Wren, Long-tailed Tyrant, Passerini’s and Golden-hooded Tanagers, Black-faced Grosbeak, and Olive-crowned Euphonia; while keeping an eye in the surrounding treetops may yield Black-mandibled or Keel-billed Toucans, or a Collared Aracari.
+Note: on some tours, we stay at a nearby lodge for the nights of day 2 and day 3, and visit La Selva as a day trip.

 Day 3: La Selva.
 Bird activity around the cabins and cafeteria can be so intense in the early morning that it is hard to make any progress down the trails, and often the day is over before you know it.
 Montezuma Oropendolas, White-crowned Parrots, and Keel-billed and Chestnut-mandibled Toucans are some of the more impressive species, but the smaller and more brightly-colored birds are also mesmerizing.
 Passerini’s, and Golden-hooded Tanagers, Blue Dacnis, several euphonias, Paltry Tyrannulet, Black-cowled Oriole, and Rufous-tailed Jacamar are all usually easy to see here.
 If we are lucky we might also see one of the tame Crested Guans or Great Curassows around the edge of the clearing as well.
 This area can also be good for finding White-collared Manakin, and Black-cheeked, Cinnamon and Chestnut-colored Woodpeckers.
 Venturing farther into the reserve, we’ll walk some of the wide, flat trails, where we get into tall rainforest where we’ll search for other species like Great Tinamou, Semiplumbeous Hawk, Rufous and Broad-billed Motmots, Violaceous and Slaty-tailed Trogons, Rufous-winged Woodpecker, White-ringed Flycatcher, both Stripe-breasted and Black-throated Wrens, and the local Plain-colored Tanager.
 We’ll also search the open country at the edge of the forest for the rare Great Green Macaw, and also check here for Laughing Falcon, Gray Hawk, Yellow-crowned Euphonia, and Gray-crowned Yellowthroat.
 As well as birds we’ll be on the lookout for sloths, howler monkeys, agoutis, and peccaries too.
 It is also a great place to see the Strawberry Poison Frog.
 For those who wish to search for night birds, we can do so, with Pauraque being the most regular, but other possibilities including Spectacled Owl, Great Potoo, and Short-tailed Nighthawk.

 Day 4: La Selva to Savegre.
 We’ll have a final morning in La Selva targeting whatever we still need, before departing for Savegre in the Talamanca mountains.
 Much of the afternoon will be spent driving, although there should be time to check out some hummingbird feeders shortly after arrival.
 The hummer feeders in the area regularly attract Scintillant and Magnificent Hummingbirds, Green Violet-ear, and White-throated Mountain-gem.
 On this night or the following night, there will be an optional night foray to look for Dusky Nightjar or the scarce Bare-shanked Screech-Owl.
-We’ll spend two nights at one of the lodges in the Savegre Valley.
+We’ll spend two nights at one of several lodges in or near the Savegre Valley.

 Day 5: Savegre Valley.
 The Savegre Valley is surrounded by magnificent oak forests, home to many species restricted to the high mountains of Costa Rica and western Panama, (known as “Chiriquí endemics”).
 Mixed species flocks here can be fantastic, with many of these special birds moving together, including Collared Redstart, Black-cheeked and Flame-throated Warblers, Ochraceous Wren, Ruddy Treerunner, Flame-colored and Spangle-cheeked Tanagers, Spot-crowned Woodcreeper, and Yellow-thighed Finch.
 The real star of Savegre is the astounding Resplendant Quetzal, without a doubt one of the world’s most spectacular birds.
 There are usually several stakeouts in the valley at this time, and nowhere else do we stand a better chance of finding Costa Rica’s flagship species.
 Our main focus of the day will be to track down this must-see bird.
 Other species we are may find while birding the valley include Band-tailed Pigeon, Sulphur-winged Parakeet, Yellow-winged and Brown-capped Vireos, Acorn Woodpecker, Mountain Elaenia, Black-capped Flycatcher, Mountain Thrush, Black-faced Solitaire, Black-billed and Ruddy-capped Nightingale-Thrush, Long-tailed Silky-Flycatcher, Yellow-bellied Siskin, and Sooty-capped Chlorospingus.
 Some of the rare species in the area include Silvery-throated Jay, Costa Rican Pygmy-Owl, and Ochraceous Pewee.